tanvirkhon/JSM-rest-api/README.md

 ## Description

 This is a Node JS and Express JS CRUD REST API made in order to understand the concepts of a REST API and the CRUD principal.
+It allows a person to create, edit and delete users from a mock database.
+It also uses the UUID module to give each user a unique ID in order to practice its use case for an actual application.
 ![image](https://user-images.githubusercontent.com/119143763/220470464-a2e39f8d-220e-4398-a0a9-a3ee81d65875.png)

 The application was made possiable with the help of JavaScript Mastery's toutorial on REST APIS.
 You can find the toutorial here: https://www.youtube.com/watch?v=l8WPWK9mS5M